hazemawadalla/rag-ollama/README.md

 **System Architecture**

-Our pipeline consists of the following components:
+The RAG-ollama pipeline consists of the following components:

 1. **Backend**: Built using FastAPI, our  backend handles API requests, processes files, and interacts with a vector database.
 2. **Ollama**: Our system utilizes Ollama for embeddings and model generation, enabling the creation of high-quality responses.
 3. **Chromadb**: We employ Chromadb as a vector database to efficiently store and retrieve documents.
 4. **Frontend**: Our React-based frontend provides an intuitive interface for users to interact with the system.